carykh/AbacabaCOVID19/README.md

-# AbacabaCOVID19
+# Khosraw-AbacabaCOVID19
-A repository for my COVID-19 visualizations.
+A fork of the repository for Abacaba's COVID-19 visualizations.
 Here's a playlist of those videos: https://www.youtube.com/user/1abacaba1/videos

 This Github repo was announced and explained in this video, from 2021-06-25: https://www.youtube.com/watch?v=dkbNXQFc4Ro